nlemoing/resume-generator/articles/nyc-biking.md

 2nd Avenue has a separated bike line as well, although this one inexplicably cuts out between 34th and 46th.
 The 12-block stretch *sans-bike-lane* was consistently the most stressful and unpleasant part of my day.
 The road is uneven and pockmarked by potholes; both flat tires I got while in the city were a direct consequence of this stretch of road.
 The disappearance of the bike lane is sudden and unexpected, throwing unwitting cyclists into a sea of lane-changing vehicles trying desperately to make a left turn onto the Queensboro bridge and willing to go through anyone in their path in order to make it happen.
-Surprisingly, my girlfriend's route was more pleasant despite it taking her directly through Times Square (she worked on 6th Avenue).
 2nd Avenue's only redeeming quality was that its lawlessness allowed for some absolutely blistering times; normally I could count on being home less than 15 minutes after leaving the office.

 In addition to fighting for space with cars, there's also the other cyclists to worry about.
-The disappearance of the bike lane brings with it an abandonment of any laws, rules or common courtesies one would expect from a civilized society.
+The disappearance of the bike lane brings with it an abandonment of any laws, rules or common courtesies one would expect from a citizens of a "world-class" city.
 Without a lane to restrict them, cyclists began changing lanes with even more fervor (and less signaling) than was common from the cars we share the road with.
-On my first day biking along this route, I got into a heated discussion with a fellow cyclist around the proper etiquette for phone use while biking on a crowded, rush-hour road.
-With one hand on his handlebars and no eyes on the road, he swerved sinusoidally across lane boundaries as if they were a mere suggestion, cutting off several cars and other cyclists in the process.
-Unfortunately, we did not come to a resolution.

 I'm not absolving myself from poor driving habits by any means, and I suspect many of the 2nd Avenue bikers would have been quite reasonable and pleasant people had I met them in any other context.
 We were victims of circumstance, our bike lane replaced by haphazard painted bike icons put down in random lanes and promptly ignored by everyone involved.